MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 2. Create a CA policy to target all applications and block for this named location only.

-### Has the user used this operating system, IP, ISP, device or browser before?
+### Has the user used this operating system, IP, ISP, device, or browser before?

-If the user has not used them before and this activity is unusual, then flag the user and investigate all their activities.
+If the user has not used them before and this activity is unusual, then flag the user and investigate all of their activities.

 ### Is the IP marked as “risky”?

 Ensure you record successful passwords but failed multi-factor authentication (MFA) responses, as this activity indicates that the attacker is getting the password but not passing MFA.
-Set aside any account that appears to be a normal login, for example, passed MFA, location and IP not out of the ordinary.
+Set aside any account that appears to be a normal sign-in, for example, passed MFA, location and IP not out of the ordinary.

 ### MFA reporting